Kelvinskell/newsread/README.md

  - Execute **`docker-compose up`**

+## Terraform automation

+This application is specially designed to be deployed on **AWS Elastic Container Service (ECS)**.
+There is a terraform directory attached which contains terraform code to automatically provision an ECS Cluster for you.
+All you have to do then is execute the terraform code to have the application deployed on Your AWS ECS Cloud Infrastructure.
+- Clone this repository.
+- Navigate to the project directory.
+- Switch in the _terraform_ directory.
+- Execute `terraform plan`.
+- If you are happy with the proposed changes, execute `terraform apply -auto-approve`

+## Continuous Deployment
+[Here]() is a comprehensive guide on how to use **AWS CodeDeploy** to automate the deployment of this application to ECS.

 # Contributions
 This is an open source, active project with an MIT License.
 Contributions are highly welcome and will be appreciated.
 Just submit a pull request and I will respond.
 Also, if you find any bugs or other issues, please do well to submit a pull request.

-**N.B: I hope to migrate this web application from a monolithic architecture into a fully fledged microservice architecture sometime in the near future.**

 I am always open to connections on [LinkedIn](https://www.linkedin.com/in/kelvin-onuchukwu-3460871a1)